sutha-shikha/college_dept_api/README.md

 ## Usage
+Used bookshelf, Express frameworks

 ## Developing
+Developed in Node js and Mysql db

 ### Tools

-Created with VS Code Node js, Mysql, bookshelf, Express .
+Created with VS Code